 The description to follow is of the route from San Miguel del Río, just down the hill 1.65 kilometers from Pajares.

-The first albergue after Pajares is in Buendueños, about 15.56 kilometers.
-There is no albergue in Campomanes, but there are accommodations that are quite inexpensive if you choose to stay there.
-Click here to see them.
+The first albergue on the route starting from Pajares is in Llanos de Somerón at about 5.2 kilometers and the next is in Buendueños, about 15 kilometers (with a pick-up in Heiras by the hospitalero).
+There is no albergue in Campomanes at 16.9 kilometers, but there are accommodations that are quite inexpensive if you choose to stay there, as we did.

 If you stayed the night in Pajares it is only 1.65 kilometers to San Miguel del Río, the place where our story begins.